Our four day Grand Canyon Vacation was one of many mini-vacations all rolled into one during our three month road trip

 Besides camping, the Grand Canyon Lodge is the only other lodging inside the national park on the North Rim.
 As well as camping, lodging is also booked well in advance so try to plan ahead as early as possible.

-Our first morning we were up at the crack of dawn to begin our 9 mile hike down into the Grand Canyon.
+Our first morning we were up at the crack of dawn to begin our 9 mile round trip hike down into the North Rim of the Grand Canyon.